 Museums are a wonderful choice when the day looks dreary.
 London has a museum to suit any interest, and you’ll find items here that can’t be seen anywhere else in the world.
 Even better, some of London’s museums are free to enter!
 Most larger museums have coat checks, so drop off your umbrella and raincoat for a small fee before you wander.

-1. Museum Row: Science Museum, Natural History Museum, and V&A
+1. Museum Row: Science Museum, Natural History Museum, and the V&A

 Located in South Kensington, each of these museums are a short walk from each other and all offer free entry.
 Check their website to book an entry time slot.
 Any one of them can occupy you from a few hours to all day.
 Join a few together if the rain looks persistent.